getjackd/jackd/README.md

 #### Using different tubes

-All jobs are added to the `default` tube by default.
-You can change the tube you want to produce a job in by using `use`.
+All jobs by default are added to the `default` tube.
+You can change where you produce jobs with the `use` command.

 ```js
 const tubeName = await beanstalkd.use('awesome-tube') // => 'awesome-tube'